-Following the publication by the Guernsey Financial Services Commission of the Finance Sector Code of Corporate Governance in September 2011 (re-issued in 2016, effective from 1 April 2016 year ends onwards) (the "Code"), the Directors continually consider the effectiveness of their corporate governance practices with regard to the principles set out in the Code.
-The Directors are satisfied with their degree of compliance with the principles set out in the context of the nature, scale and complexity of the Cell's business.
+Following the publication by the Guernsey Financial Services Commission of the Finance Sector Code of Corporate Governance in September 2011 (the "Code"), as amended, the Directors continually consider the effectiveness of their corporate governance practices with regard to the principles set out in the Code.
+The Directors are satisfied with their degree of compliance with the principles set out in the Code in the context of the nature, scale and complexity of the Cell's business.